Practice Focus

 nuerodivergent welcoming

-Why is a somatic mind-body oriented approach important?
+Why is a somatic mind-body-spirit oriented approach important?

 In "The Body Keeps the Score: Brain, Mind and Body in the Healing of Trauma" Bessel A. van der Kolk writes;